shakacode/react_on_rails/docs/basics/tutorial.md

 ## Conclusion

-* Browse the docs either on the [gitbook](https://shakacode.gitbooks.io/react-on-rails/content/) or in the [docs directory on github](https://github.com/shakacode/react_on_rails/tree/master/docs)
+* Browse the docs on [our documentation website](https://www.shakacode.com/react-on-rails/docs/)

 Feedback is greatly appreciated!
 As are stars on github!

 If you want personalized help, don't hesitate to get in touch with us at [contact@shakacode.com](mailto:contact@shakacode.com).
 We offer [React on Rails Pro](https://github.com/shakacode/react_on_rails/wiki) and consulting so you can focus on your app and not on how to make Webpack plus Rails work optimally.